 How You Dance Matters

-The desire to realize our potentials, to expand our limits, to conquer the unknown, and to possess more, is part of what drive us.
-This very nature has led to our many achievements on one hand, and abuses on the other.
-Our society is full of such abuses - unlimited personal freedom, selfish individualism, heartless capitalism, militant feminism, ultra conservatism, neoliberalism, religious fundamentalism, terrorism, radical sciences and technologies, monopolist business practices, extravagant lifestyles, violent entertainments and sports, bank fraudulence, gun lobby, over spending, over taxation, overuse of natural resources, man-made climate changs, etc.
+The desire to realize our potential, expand our limits, conquer the unknown, and possess more is part of what drives us.
+This very nature has led to remarkable achievements on one hand and significant abuses on the other.
+Our society is rife with such abuses—unlimited personal freedom, selfish individualism, heartless capitalism, militant feminism, ultraconservatism, neoliberalism, religious fundamentalism, terrorism, radical sciences and technologies, monopolistic business practices, extravagant lifestyles, violent entertainment and sports, bank fraud, the gun lobby, overspending, over-taxation, overuse of natural resources, man-made climate change, and more.

-All these result not in a coherent and harmonious society but conflict, inequity, division, hatred, hostility and war.
-We keep oscillating from one extreme to another without realizing that all forms of extremism come from the same human nature within us - greed, selfishness, ignorance, intolerance and aggression.
-We are unable and unwilling to consider perspectives and interests beyond our own.
-We cannot see the whole picture in which we are only a tiny dot.
-We rely on our might and power to solve problems, and we do not understand the consequence of unbalanced approaches.
-Our relentless pursuit of self-interest can lead to the destruction of civilization if we let our avidity, selfishness and ignorance run unchecked.
-This is not alarmist talk.
-Given how radically and rapidly the world has changed since WW II, how long can Mother Nature support our greed and mankind remain peaceful with each other?
+These issues do not create a coherent and harmonious society; instead, they lead to conflict, inequity, division, hatred, hostility, and war.
+We oscillate from one extreme to another, failing to recognize that all forms of extremism stem from the same human nature—greed, selfishness, ignorance, intolerance, and aggression.
+We are unable or unwilling to consider perspectives and interests beyond our own.
+We fail to see the larger picture in which we are but a tiny dot.
+Relying on might and power to address problems, we disregard the consequences of unbalanced approaches.
+Our relentless pursuit of self-interest could spell the destruction of civilization if our greed, selfishness, and ignorance go unchecked.
+This is not alarmist rhetoric.
+Considering how radically and rapidly the world has changed since World War II, how long can Mother Nature sustain our greed, and how long can humanity maintain peace?

-I am not the only one who worries.
-Whether you realize it or not, tango’s popularity today reflects the universal nostalgia for the lost humanity and the rebellion against the dehumanizing reality of our times.
-Tango is fascinating to many because in tango we found a different reality - connection, togetherness, interdependence, fraternity and common purpose.
-In tango we regained the joy in supporting, comforting and sharing with each other rather than competing and fighting with each other.
-In tango we found a refuge void of animosity and conflict, a shoulder we can rely on, and a way to reach agreement through communication, cooperation, accommodation, reconciliation and compromise.
-In tango we rediscovered the wisdom of Jesus who taught love, Gandhi who advocated nonviolence, Lao Tzu who pleaded naturalness and simplicity, and Confucius who argued for the Golden Mean.
-In tango we found love, intimacy, equality, harmony, peace, and a better world that we wish ours could also become.
+I am not alone in my concerns.
+Whether consciously realized or not, tango’s current popularity reflects a universal nostalgia for lost humanity and a rebellion against the dehumanizing realities of modern times.
+Tango fascinates many because it offers a different reality—connection, togetherness, interdependence, fraternity, and shared purpose.
+In tango, we rediscover the joy of supporting, comforting, and sharing with one another rather than competing and clashing.
+Tango provides a refuge free from animosity and conflict, a shoulder to lean on, and a means of reaching understanding through communication, cooperation, accommodation, reconciliation, and compromise.
+In tango, we rediscover the wisdom of Jesus, who taught love; Gandhi, who championed nonviolence; Lao Tzu, who advocated naturalness and simplicity; and Confucius, who espoused the Golden Mean.
+In tango, we find love, intimacy, equality, harmony, peace, and a vision of a better world we wish to see realized.

-This is why people are attracted to tango.
-This is why I am sad to see that tango, too, is corrupted by the attempt to make this dance of love a dance of show, a dance of exoticism, a dance of political correctness, and a dance for profit.
-By so doing they not only changed the essence of tango, but also betrayed its idealism, reducing it from a dance that teaches the world to love to that against its ordained purpose, from that sublimates humanity to that debases it, and from that symbolizes the world we wish ours to become to that reflects the world we want to change.
+This is why tango attracts so many.
+It is also why I am sad to see that tango is corrupted by the attempt to make this dance of love a dance of show, a dance of spectacle, a dance of political orrectness, and a dance for profit.
+Such distortions not only alter the essence of tango but also betray its idealism, reducing it from a dance that teaches the world to love to that against its ordained purpose, from that uplifts humanity to that debases it, and from that symbolizes the world we hope to create to that reflects the world we seek to change.